Friedrich Wildgans: Life

 After the liberation of Vienna in April 1945, he worked as a teacher at the Austrian Academy of Music, which he had to leave again at the beginning of the 1946/47 academic year.
 It was not until 1955 that he received a permanent position there again.
 From 1946 to 1950 Wildgans, who had been a member of the KPÖ since April 1945 (until his resignation or expulsion in July 1950), worked as a music officer in the Cultural Office of the City of Vienna under Viktor Matejka.
 Since its re-establishment in April 1945 he was executive vice-president and from 1948 to 1961 president of the Austrian Section of the International Society for New Music.
 He was music critic of the Österreichische Zeitung (1945-1948) published by the Soviet occupation forces and of the intellectual journal Österreichisches Tagebuch (1946-1948) published by the KPÖ and wrote numerous contributions for the Österreichische Musikzeitschrift.
 He also wrote a book on Anton Webern, which only appeared posthumously.

 From 21 September to 4 October 1953, Wildgans acted as a juror at the Concours international d'execution musicale Geneve.
 He was unable to perform as a performer after 1954 due to illness.
 From 1955, he taught again at the University of Music and Performing Arts Vienna, received the title of professor in 1957 and was last active there as librarian.

 Wildgans died at the age of 52.
+He was married to soprano Ilona Steingruber.